arzafran/underpants/README.md

 # underpants

-The first thing you put on the morning, a uxdev-oriented seed with npm scripts and everything up 2 date!
+The first thing you put on in the morning, a uxdev-oriented seed with npm scripts and everything up 2 date!

 ## Installation